mulle-objc/MulleObjC-Cheat-Sheet/README.md

 ## Constants

 `#define` defines a macro which replaces all references with the actual constant value contents before compilation starts, instead of being a memory pointer to that constant value.
-You can also use `const` to points to read only memory.
+You can also use `const` to create read only memory.
 But the use of `const` is generally avoided in mulle-objc, as it adds complexity with negligble gain.
 For integer constants that fit into an `int` you will often find anonymous enums handy.